Medical Card

 Those with higher levels of estrogen may also suffer from higher levels of menstrual pain, as higher levels of estrogen can create a thicker uterine lining.
 When this lining breaks down, more prostaglandins are released, resulting in more pain.

 However, other evidence shows that those with PMS or PMDD have low or normal levels of estrogen.
 The problem is a miscommunication between estrogen and the brain or dysfunction in the production of the hormone estradiol.
-It would seem that there are a variety of paths that cause PMS, including serotonin fluctuations and withdrawal from some drugs.
+It would seem that there are a variety of paths that cause PMDD, including serotonin fluctuations and withdrawal from some drugs.

 Usually, the most common treatments include a diet rich in iron and flavonoids, exercise, ibuprofen, and antidepressants.
 However, regularly using NSAIDs like ibuprofen can wreak havoc on a person’s kidneys and digestive system.

-There is a need for a well-tolerated, natural medication that can help treat the various aspects of PMS, and cannabis could be one of them.
+There is a need for a well-tolerated, natural medication that can help treat the various aspects of PMDD, and cannabis could be one of them.
 Tetrahydrocannabinol (THC) can help beat nausea and cramps, while cannabidiol (CBD) may help regulate mood, and both cannabinoids have anti-inflammatory and analgesic effects when used together.

 CBD can relieve pain by inhibiting COX-2 enzymes and activating vanilloid TRPV1 receptors.
 THC can help ease cramps and distract from the pain.
 The terpene beta-caryophyllene also has pain-relieving and anti-inflammatory properties.